mukhlisakbr/dotfiles/README.md

 # dotfiles-v2

-These are my new dotfiles managed by chezmoi, specifically tailored for macOS.
+These are my new dotfiles managed by chezmoi, specifically tailored for macOS

 Required packages that need to be installed beforehand: